Chisanan232/multirunnable/docs/multirunnable/usage.rst

         print("This is final process")

 * Exception & Error - Handling

 Target to handle every exception or error.
-So the function argument absolutely receives exception or error.
-Default implementation is raising any exception or error it gets.
-The usage is decorating as target function annotation name and call **.error_handling** method.

 .. code-block:: python